Essenceia/Matrix_CAM_DFT/docs/info.md

 #### Example

-In this example we are sending the the input data matrix $I$ :
+In this example we are sending the input data matrix $I$ :
 ```math
 I =
 \begin{pmatrix}